 Library trustees should be aware that Wisconsin’s open meetings law is designed to support the principle that "the public is entitled to the fullest and most complete information regarding the affairs of government as is compatible with the conduct of government business".
 To this end, all meetings of all state and local government bodies must be publicly held in places reasonably accessible to members of the public unless otherwise expressly provided by law.
 The specific statutory exemptions that may allow for a closed session are in Section 19.85.
 Wisconsin Statutes Chapter 19 is available in PDF format at http://www.legis.state.wi.us/statutes/Stat0019.pdf.

 Any library board member who knowingly attends a meeting in violation of the open meetings law will be required to forfeit, without reimbursement from the library or municipality, not less than $25 and as much as $300 per violation.
 In addition, a court may void board actions taken in an illegal closed session.
 A board member is not legally liable if he or she voted against those actions that the board took which caused the violation.
 Therefore, it is recommended that a board member who believes the purpose stated for the motion to close a meeting is not legally sufficient should vote against the motion.
 In addition, board members should confirm that proper notice has been given for each board meeting.

 The League of Wisconsin Municipalities has very detailed overview of Wisconsin’s open meetings law.

-In addition, the Wisconsin Attorney General's has developed and revised a document that explains Wisconsin’s Open Meetings Law and discusses significant cases that have an impact on the law’s implementation.
-The document is available on this page as a PDF file.
+In addition, the Wisconsin Attorney General's office has developed a Compliance Guide that explains Wisconsin’s Open Meetings Law and discusses significant cases that have an impact on the law’s implementation.